robojones/render.js/README.md

 @ }

 ```
-Note: You must add an empty line in the end of your file.
+Note: You must add an empty line at the end of your file.
 ## Example - The Result
 The file you get from your server after rendering it would look like that:
 ```